 Brazilians are notorious for not wanting to create conflict or an uncomfortable situation.
 They may stick with you for a month or even two but never verbalize that they really aren’t enjoying your class.
 When you are getting your material prepared for month three they’ll hit you the, “Sorry, teacher, I simply have no time for class,” bit.
 This is where a 30 day warning clause in a contract comes in handy.

 Getting feedback after the first or second class can save you a world of pain.
 I then recommend that you keep asking for feedback every four months or so.
 This will save you from some unpleasant surprises.
-The Brazilian “Keeping up Appearances” poker face is very hard to read – ensure yourself.
+The Brazilian “Keeping up Appearances” poker face is very hard to read – insure yourself.

 Teaching English Can Be Very Rewarding